We answer the most asked questions about the UPC. If you want to know more, get in touch and we’d be happy to help.

 The start date was 1 June 2023, when both the Court opened and unitary patents could be granted by the EPO.
 However, before the start date, there were three transitional measures.

-If I want to opt my patents out of the system, how would I do this?
+If I want to opt my patents out of the system, is there still time?

-As mentioned above, careful thought should be given to whether to opt existing European patents out of the UPC, and indeed any published applications (which can also be opted out).
-If you decide to do this, it will be possible (and advisable) to do so during the sunrise period (1 March to 31 May) before the Court opens.
-The filing is to be done on a per patent (not per patentee) basis, but it will be done electronically.
-There will be no fee.
+Opt-out filing is to be done on a per patent (not per patentee) basis, electronically.
+There is no fee.
 You should note that all proprietors of the patent, including (if different) all those proprietors of all national parts of a European patent in states which have ratified the UPC Agreement must be included in the opt-out.
 However, the UPC has controversially issued guidance that proprietors of national parts of a European patent in countries that have not ratified or even signed the UPC Agreement will also need to be included in the opt out.
 Until judicial authority to the contrary is provided best practice would be to include the proprietors of all of the national parts of the European patent.
 It is not what is on the register (neither EPO nor national registers) which determines who is entitled to opt out, but the “real” proprietor(s).
 Checking the correct proprietors could involve significant due diligence internally in cases of large patent portfolios.
-Bristows can provide guidance on the procedure for opting out, as well as advice on the opt-out strategy itself.
+Bristows can provide guidance on the procedure for opting out, as well as advice on whether to opt-out.

 What are the factors I should be considering when deciding whether or not to elect for unitary protection for my newly granting patents?